roboflow/roboflow-python/README.md

 ### Contributing

 1. Increment the pip package minor version number in `setup.py`
-1. Manually add any new dependencies to `requirements.txt` and list of dependencies in `setup.py` (Be careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)
+1. Manually add any new dependencies to `requirements.txt` with a version such as `chardet==4.0.0` and list of dependencies in `setup.py` (Be careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)

 ### Code Quality